OpenTelemetry Go distro for Uptrace

 export OTEL_BSP_MAX_CONCURRENT_EXPORTS=2 # Parallel exports

-Here is how you can export traces to Uptrace following the recommendations above:
+Here is how you can export traces to Uptrace using the direct OTLP approach:

 go